Learn more about Spodek Law Group and how we can help with your case.

 - Market manipulation: The SEC may allege that the issuer or its affiliates engaged in practices to artificially inflate the price or volume of the token on secondary markets.

 In addition to civil enforcement actions, the SEC can also refer cases to the U.S. Department of Justice (DOJ) for criminal prosecution.
-The DOJ focuses on cases involving intentional deception and harm to investors.

 The ICO Investigation Process

 The SEC’s enforcement process typically begins with an informal inquiry or a formal investigation.
 The agency may issue a subpoena to the issuer or its affiliates requesting documents and testimony.
-The SEC may also conduct interviews with investors or other parties involved in the ICO.
+If the SEC determines that violations have occurred, it may file a civil enforcement action in federal court seeking disgorgement of ill-gotten gains, civil monetary penalties, and injunctive relief.

 In parallel, the DOJ may initiate a criminal investigation.
 If the DOJ files criminal charges, the defendants may face fines, disgorgement, and even imprisonment.